-Beneficial microbes in agro-ecology is the most complete resources available describing agriculturally important beneficial microflora used in agricultural production technologies.
-Presented in two volumes, volume one describes on beneficial bacteria used in agro-ecology.
+Beneficial Microbes in Agro-Ecology is a complete two-volume resource on the agriculturally important beneficial microflora used in agricultural production technologies.
 Included are 30 different bacterial genera relevant in the sustainability, mechanisms and beneficial natural processes that enhance soil fertility and plant growth.
-Volume II presents 23 fungal genera used in agriculture for the management of plant diseases, plant growth promotion etc. Covering a wide range of bacteria and fungi on biocontrol and plant growth promoting properties, the book will help researchers, academics and advanced students from the multidisciplinary world of agro-ecology including Plant Microbiology, Pathology, Entomology, and Nematology.
+Volume II presents 23 fungal genera used in agriculture for the management of plant diseases, plant growth promotion, etc. Covering a wide range of bacteria and fungi on biocontrol and plant growth promoting properties, the book will help researchers, academics and advanced students in agro-ecology, including Plant Microbiology, Pathology, Entomology and Nematology.

 - Presents a comprehensive collection of agriculturally important bacteria and fungi

-- Provides foundational knowledge of the each core organism utilized in agro-ecology
+- Provides foundational knowledge of each core organism utilized in agro-ecology

 - Identifies genera of agriculturally important microorganisms

 Researchers and graduate students in Agriculture, Microbiology, Biotechnology, Plant Pathology, Plant Breeding, Agronomy and Soil ScienceSecondary Audience: Biofertilizer industries, Biopesticides industries,Plant growth regulators developing industries

 Guilherme Grodzki Oliveira Figueiredo Sr.

 Tarun Kumar Patel

 Raphael Sanzio Pimenta

 Jean Carlos Vencioneck Dutra